booksaw/repo-history-visualisor/README.md

 ## Other scrips
 ### `npm test`

+This must be executed in the front-end folder.

 Launches the jest test runner.

 ### `npm run coverage`

+This must be executed in the front-end folder.

 Runs all front-end tests with code coverage

 ### `mvn -B package -Pprod --file pom.xml`

+This must be executed in the root folder.

 Builds the entire application into a single `.jar` file